willosagiede-dev/peakstone-infra/README.md

   - Down: `docker compose stop grafana loki promtail && docker compose rm -f grafana loki promtail`
   - Status: `docker compose ps grafana loki promtail`
 - Security: Only `grafana` is exposed via Traefik. `loki` and `promtail` remain internal.

+## Traefik Labels and Dokploy Networking

+- Purpose: The `traefik.*` labels in `docker-compose.yml` tell Dokploy’s built‑in Traefik how to route inbound HTTPS traffic to each service and which internal port to forward to.
+- Assumptions:
+  - External network: `dokploy-network` (configurable via `PROXY_NETWORK` in `.env`).
+  - Domains: set `DOMAIN_*` variables in `.env` (e.g., `DOMAIN_API`, `DOMAIN_GQL`, `DOMAIN_FILES`, `DOMAIN_GRAFANA`).
+  - TLS: Traefik terminates TLS (LetsEncrypt) at the edge; containers stay on the internal network.
+- Exposure policy:
+  - Only `grafana` is intentionally exposed for the logging stack.
+  - `loki` and `promtail` remain internal with no public routes.

+Not using Dokploy/Traefik?
+- Option A — Keep labels, run your own Traefik:
+  - Ensure your Traefik instance joins the same Docker network (e.g., `dokploy-network`), has ACME configured, and honors the labels.
+- Option B — Remove labels and expose host ports directly:
+  - Delete the `traefik.*` labels for any service you want to expose and add `ports:` bindings.
+Point your DNS (A/AAAA records) to the host, and terminate TLS with your chosen proxy (Nginx/Caddy) or use plain HTTP for local.
+  - Example (PostgREST):
+    - Remove the `traefik.*` labels under `services.postgrest`.
+    - Add:
+      - `ports: ["3000:3000"]`
+  - Example (Grafana):
+    - Remove `traefik.*` labels under `services.grafana`.
+    - Add:
+      - `ports: ["3000:3000"]`

+Notes
+- If you keep Traefik, do not also publish the same service ports on the host to avoid conflicts.
+- If you change the network name, update `PROXY_NETWORK` and ensure the network exists before `docker compose up`.

+## More on Logging

+- Detailed setup, labels, queries, and troubleshooting live in `docs/logging/README.md`.